Okpainmo/multi-db-nodejs-express-with-typescript-and-zod-template/README.md

 > In a way, it honestly feels like a crime to me, for anyone to still go about building systems with vanilla Javascript.
 This template is **fully typed 💪**.

-It is set up to utilize Zod for data validation, and to support multiple-database types(MongoDB and PostgreSQL).
+- It is set up to utilize Zod for data validation, and to support multiple-database types(MongoDB and PostgreSQL).

-**To provide usage guidance, the project will contain build samples/demonstrations of how to use both databases.
-Subsequently, this README file, will also contain instructions, on how to fully unplug any of the database setups that you do not wish to use.**
+- To provide usage guidance, the template contains build samples/demonstrations of how to use both databases.

+- Inside, you'll find beautiful and professionally crafted implementations that reveal how to practically build and ship top-class Node/Express APIs that are fully typed.

-**Also, To fully ensure separation of concerns, MongoDB will use Mongoose as ODM, while PostgreSQL will use Prisma as ORM**
+- To fully ensure separation of concerns, MongoDB will use Mongoose as ODM, while PostgreSQL will use Prisma as ORM.

+- Subsequently, this README file, will contain instructions, on how to fully unplug any of the database setups that you do not wish to use, while retaining the other.

 I created this with so much love(❤️) for myself, and engineering teams I lead/work on.
 Enough of bootstrapping a project from scratch whenever I need to set up one.